dclbas/LMS_Controls/troubleshooting.md

 {"attributes": {}, "entity_id": "sensor.spotify_uri", "last_changed": "2018-07-27T00:05:28.674277+00:00", "last_updated": "2018-07-27T00:05:28.674277+00:00", "state": "spotify:album:1zcm3UvHNHpseYOUfd0pna"}
 ```
-In this case the query retuned the album uri link: spotify:album:1zcm3UvHNHpseYOUfd0pna and posted that reult to sensor.spotify.uri for later use in the add or play spotify album script.
+In this case the query returned the album **uri link: spotify:album:1zcm3UvHNHpseYOUfd0pna** and posted that reult to sensor.spotify.uri for later use in the add or play spotify album script.

+**_DialogFlow_**
+Here's a few tips and things to check in the DialogFlow portion of this project.
+- Under the DF Sidebar, click on the **gear icon** to call up your Agent settings
+- Select the **General Tab** and ensure API Version is set to **V2 API**